Excel in One of Health Care’s Most In-demand Professions

 Tuition and Financial Aid

 This 36-credit program costs $690 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty: Real-World Administrators